Couepia polyandra: Uses

 The fruit is gathered from the wild and eaten and it is occasionally cultivated for its fruit.

 Chemistry

-A new triterpene was isolated from Couepia polyandra: 3beta,16beta,23-triacetoxyolean-12-en-28-oic acid, as well as four known compounds, oleanolic acid, betulinic acid, stigmasterol, and beta-sitosterol.
+A new triterpene, 3beta,16beta,23-triacetoxyolean-12-en-28-oic acid, was isolated from Couepia polyandra, as well as four known compounds, oleanolic acid, betulinic acid, stigmasterol, and beta-sitosterol.
 All five compounds inhibited DNA polymerase beta lyase activity.

 Pests

 The trees are largely disease-free but may be attacked by seed weevils.